How the Agenda Is Created

 We begin with a public call for session proposals.
 Anyone from the nonprofit technology community can submit a proposal during the submission period.

 - Community Input (October 12–25)

 - Session Selection (October 26–November 18)

 Using the community input as our guideline, NTEN staff draft an agenda that includes various topics across the six category areas.
-If some sessions are very similar in topic and have high community support, we may pick the most supported one or combine the sessions.
+If some sessions are very similar and have high community support, we may pick the most supported one or combine the sessions.

 - Review (October 26–November 18)

 The Session Advisory Committee provides a final evaluation and identifies critical missing topics.
 NTEN staff will fill the gaps from session proposals or may reach out to potential speakers.